About Me

 Being part of a big science project was exciting, but analyzing strings of A, C, G and T all day — the four letters represent the nucleotides that constitute the DNA — could, and did, get mind-numbingly boring.
 Surely, there was more to the alphabet!
 I signed up for an evening writing class at MIT.
 Soon, I enrolled in the graduate program for Science Journalism at Boston University.

+I have peer-reviewed publications but they are a souvenir from my lab days.
 These days, I write for a general audience.
 You will find my work online, or in magazines and newspapers you can buy at the news stand.
-The peer-reviewed publications, such as the ones in Nature, are a souvenir from my lab days.

 It is a good life!
 Most of the time, at least.
 Let’s not get carried away here…